enermax5555/Portfolio/portfolio/README.md

 Navigation bar to surf easy in-page.

-Project section, where u can find photos and links, to github repositories, of my projects
+Project section, where you can find photos and links, to github repositories, of my projects

 Contact form, using EmailJS service, to send me personal email, if anyone want to contact me.